-Check respective description of specializations for details about entrance examinations. (pp.15~20) Apply using Form 1-1 and Form 1-2
+Check respective description of specializations for details about entrance examinations. (pp.15~23) Apply using Form 1-1 and Form 1-2

-Oct.
-2023 Description Department Specialization Enrollment of Capacity specialization Specialization in Architecture and Urban Culture A few Page15 Department of Specialization in Arcinecture and Orban Culture students 1 age 15 Architecture Specialization in Architecture (Y-GSA) A few Dece 16 and Urban Specialization in Architecture (1-05A) students Page16 Culture Specialization in Culture (Y-GSC) - - Department of Specialization in Infrastructure and Urban Society A few Dece 19 Infrastructure specialization in infrastructure and Orban Society students Page18 and Urban Specialization in International Infrastructure A few Dece 20 Society (IGSI) students Page20
+Department Specialization Oct.
+2024 Enrollment Capacity Description of specialization Department of Specialization in Architecture and Urban Culture A few students Page15 Architecture and Urban Specialization in Architecture (Y-GSA) A few students Page17 Culture Specialization in Culture (Y-GSC) A few students Page19 Department of Infrastructure Specialization in Infrastructure and Urban Society A few students Page21 and Urban Society Specialization in International Infrastructure (IGSI) A few students Page23